foxy-rs/foxy/README.md

 * Winit: as a reference on events and how to best structure them.
 * Vulkan Guide (<https://vkguide.dev/>): for being a wealth of knowledge on architecturing a vulkan application.
 * Brenden Galea: for his amazing Vulkan tutorial series (which I would love for him to continue!).
+* One Lone Coder: for inspiration in simplicity and ease of use.
 * GetIntoGameDev: for his outstanding Vulkan tutorials in C++.